iem-projects/pd-iem/recipes/NOTES.md

     cp iem_Tab/*.txt "${OUTDIR}/"

 ## declarative approach
-each recipe declares its dependencies; the dependencies for all recipies are resolved before the actual build-stages are called.
+each recipe declares its dependencies; the dependencies for all recipes are resolved before the actual build-stages are called.

 - advantage: shorter build-times